Koushith/Koushith/README.md

 Leading the Design and Frontend Engineering of the platform as a sole Front-end Engineer.
 Worked extensively on designing UI, prototyping, and architecting the application.

-I am also responsible for maintaining Consenso Lab's Design System for Web.
-The system is still in progress as we keep iterating.

 ### Skills and Tech

 - JavaScript / TypeScript
 - React/NextJS
 - Node/Express
-- BlockChain (Can write decent Smart-contract in Solidity and build basic FullStack DApps)

 ### Design